Home Compare ACN vs IT

 Accenture vs Gartner: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Gartner carrying a narrow edge on profitability.
+Gartner leads structurally, with profitability as the clearest single gap between the two profiles.
 The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.